 Tai Chi for Health

 There are many added benefits of learning tai chi.
 Many people come for specific objectives and then realize they are getting much more than expected.
-Most people start tai chi for its many health benefits.
-People continue practicing because after becoming and staying healthier, they discover other challenges.
-People become engaged in exploring the heights of personal accomplishments and physical competencies over their own bodies which is possible within the art of tai chi.
+Most people start tai chi for its many health benefits, then continue practicing because after becoming and staying healthier, they discover other challenges.
+Many become engaged in exploring the heights of personal accomplishments and physical competencies over their own bodies which is possible within the art of tai chi.

 Tai Chi as an Art

 If you enjoy expressing yourself through art, then tai chi is perfect as a means to discover yourself and express yourself through movement.
 The awareness and integration of mind and body, the expression of character and personality through tai chi movement can be very fulfilling.

 The forms when executed well are beautiful to watch and also to experience.
 You can start tai chi at any age and still be able to excel in it.
 Many other sports, dance or physical activities require starting at a young age to do well.
 Tai chi is different.
 You can start at any age and you have a sense of accomplishment even if you start learning tai chi late in life.

 Tai Chi is an excellent complement to other sports, exercise or martial arts.
 The core principles of posture, balance, relaxation and elasticity in tai chi can enhance your performance in other physical endeavours and activities.
 We have received a lot of positive feedback from those engaged in other sports like: golf, skating, running, walking, karate, rowing, tennis, etc.

 Do not be fooled by the slow pace.
 After several months of practice, our tai chi members become stronger and more fit than they would have ever imagined regardless of their initial fitness level on the first day of classes.